 St. Paul is a large city located in the state of Minnesota.
 With a population of 308,096 people and 83 constituent neighborhoods, St. Paul is the second largest community in Minnesota.
-St. Paul has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+St. Paul has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Unlike some cities, St. Paul isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in St. Paul are a mix of both white- and blue-collar jobs.
 Overall, St. Paul is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in St. Paul who work in office and administrative support (11.65%), management occupations (8.64%), and sales jobs (8.21%).

 Also of interest is that St. Paul has more people living here who work in computers and math than 95% of the places in the US.

 St. Paul is a popular destination for single career-starters.
 One thing that you will notice when you are out and about town is that there is a large population of people who are young, single, educated, and upwardly-mobile career starters out at restaurants, listening to live music, and enjoying other activities.
 They are a real visible part of the culture of St. Paul.
 This makes St. Paul a good place to live for young professionals.
 With so many people in this demographic, St. Paul presents many opportunities for single professionals to enjoy themselves, socialize, and to create lasting relationships.